Guidance and advice for Irish students and graduates looking for jobs and traineeships in Europe

 For those people already successful in the stage application process, Chapter 2 of The Green Book offers a guide to life in Brussels and Strasbourg, while Chapter 3 provides information to help trainees (or stagiaires as they are called in the European system) to find a more permanent position.

 Copies of The Green Book are available from the EM Ireland office.
 Feel free to contact us on +353 (0) 1 662 5815 or email firstname.lastname@example.org to arrange to get a copy.
-Alternatively, an abridged online version of the Green Book is available to download from our Publications page.
+Alternatively, an abridged online version of the Green Book is available to download here.

 Twice a year, EM Ireland travels to Brussels to host the Brussels Connection event.
 Timed to coincide with the arrival of a brand new class of Irish stagiaires to the city, in March and October each year, this event is a great opportunity for the EM Ireland Irish network in Brussels and beyond to re-connect.
 It also allows new Irish stagiaires the opportunity to get to know each other and to meet with Irish officials and experts from all areas of work in Brussels in a relaxed and informal environment.
 Check our Events calendar for details of EM Ireland’s next Brussels Connection event or email email@example.com to get your name on our Brussels mailing list.

 If you are based in Brussels permanently, or you’re planning a move out there shortly, why not get involved with EM Ireland’s Brussels Branch?

 The EU Institutions serve 500 million people across 28 Member States.
 The scope of the work is exceptional, as are the career opportunities available.
 Whatever your background, the EU offers the chance to pursue a unique international career where you can make a real and lasting difference.